keboola/keboola-as-code-templates/pipedrive-to-bigquery/v0/src/README.md

 # KEBOOLA-CRM-PIPEDRIVE

-By using this end-to-end flow you can extract data from Pipedrive and transform it into visualizations in your BI tool or anywhere else (currently into a Google sheet, Snowflake or BigQuery database).
+By using this end-to-end flow you can extract data from Pipedrive and transform it into visualizations in your BI tool or anywhere else (currently into a BigQuery database).

 ## Steps to take:
 1. Authorize data source with Pipedrive API TOKEN and fill company domain
-2. Optionaly select and authorize data destination(s)
+2. Authorize data destination
 3. Run the flow

 ## All possible included components' configurations: